jkubacki/jobs-app/README.md

 ## Jobs App

 A simple app to keep track of job listings and applications.

-To showcase my skill set.
+Created to showcase my skill set.

 ### Frontend